HAMZA12337/HAMZA12337/README.md

   <td valign="center">

 - 🔭 I’m currently prepper my graduation
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning How to live
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2023 Goals: Contribute more to Open Source projects & learn more about AI/ML
 - ⚡ Fun fact: